t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

      class="rounded float-start pe-4"
      src="../img/hotelmanagement/hotel-managementstock.jpeg" >

-  The Hotel Management System Project was a final project for the course ICS 212 in which we had to construct a basic hotel management syetm in C++.
-The class was divided into teams of 5 or 6 and we were all responsible for programming different sections of the code and then putting the program together.
-I took the lead in this project, by guiding my team and fine-tuning the program.
-My team and I used cstring arrays, structures, and class derivation to achieve this goal.
-We went through several different versions of the program, in which we were encountering bugs in our original implementation of a vector aproach.
-I took on the role of debugging the majority of the program, and realized that a cstring approach would be much more manageable for the build.
-Using the framework of the original code, we developed a fully functioning hotel management system that would store user input, rely on a main menu with sub-menus present based on the user's input, and the ability to combine multiple system options into one displayable output.
+This Hotel Management System was developed as the final project for the course ICS 212: Program Structure.
+Our team of five built the system in C++, dividing responsibilities across different program components.
+I served as the team lead, overseeing the project, coordinating integration, and refining the final build for presentation.

+We initially attempted a vector-based structure but encountered persistent bugs so I opted to lead the debugging process and transitioned the system to a C-string–based approach.
+My primary contributions included developing the Hotel class, implementing the room management features, building the customer search functionality, and debugging the full system.

 &nbsp;

-Below is the README file for the project that details the group members, what each group member's tasks were, and an overview of the code.
-As you can see, my tasks for this project included creating the Hotel class, the room mangagement system functions, creating a way for users to search for a customer within the system, and debugging the whole system.
+Below is the project's README file, outlining each team members' assigned tasks as well as an overview of the code:

 ```cpp
 Group 6 Hotel Management System